Thank you for contacting

 Forms, Filing, and Refunds

-Taxpayers are encouraged to submit accurate forms early.
-Those who qualify may use IRS Free File or the Direct File program.
-At the same time, free assistance is available through the Volunteer Income Tax Assistance and Tax Counseling for the Elderly programs.
+Taxpayers are encouraged to file accurate returns and may use IRS Free File or seek free assistance through the Volunteer Income Tax Assistance program.

 What the Updates Mean for Households

-The IRS updates to the child tax credit may affect income tax outcomes for millions of households.
+The updated Child Tax Credit may affect income tax outcomes for millions of households.
+The OBBB increased the maximum credit from $2,000 to $2,200 per qualifying child starting in 2025, and the credit will be adjusted for inflation in subsequent years.
 Families filing joint or individual returns may see reduced tax bills or larger refunds depending on their income and number of dependents.

-Taxpayers should review eligibility requirements carefully, confirm that each qualifying child has a valid Social Security number, and ensure that forms are filed before the April 15, 2025, due date.
-Households with higher earnings may still benefit from partial credits, while those with lower or no tax liability could receive refunds through the additional child tax credit.
+Taxpayers should review eligibility requirements carefully, confirm that each qualifying child and the taxpayer have valid Social Security numbers, and ensure that all forms are filed accurately and on time.
+Households with higher earnings may still benefit from partial credits, while those with little or no tax liability could receive a refund through the Additional Child Tax Credit.

-The IRS recommends that eligible taxpayers use its online tools and free filing resources.
-Families can claim the maximum benefits available under current law by preparing early and filing accurately.
+The IRS recommends that eligible taxpayers use its online tools and free filing resources to claim the maximum benefits available under current law.

 Source Links